Ezio Greggio: Movie career

 Greggio wrote and acted his first movie, Sbamm! in 1980.

 He was noted by Carlo Vanzina, and was included in the cast of Yuppies, in the 1986 sequel Yuppies 2 and in the 1987 film Montecarlo Gran Casinò with Paolo Rossi.

 He appeared in many other comic/trash films, almost always directed by Enrico Oldoini.

 In 1994, he debuted as director with The Silence of the Hams, a parody movie inspired by The Silence of the Lambs and Psycho.
 The movie was shot in the United States: during this work, Greggio built a strong friendship with movie director Mel Brooks and with Dom DeLuise (both appearing in the movie).

 Brooks named one of Dom DeLuise's killers in his Robin Hood: Men in Tights, "Dirty Ezio", and had Greggio in the cast of Dracula: Dead and Loving It.

 In 1997, Greggio came back to the camera, directing The Good Bad Guy and in 1999 Screw Loose, with Mel Brooks as actor.

-Since 2000, Greggio acted in a great number of TV productions.
+Since 2000, Greggio acted in a great number of TV productions tho he would return to movies once more in 2011 with Box Office 3D: The Filmest of Films.

 Greggio moved his residence to Montecarlo, and is the director of the Montecarlo Film Festival.